NOUIY/aws-cdk-guide/v2/usage-data.md

    }
    ```

-1. After configuring, you can override this behavior and opt in by specifying `--version-reporting` on an individual command\.
+1. After configuring, you can override this behavior and opt in by specifying `--version-reporting` on an individual command.

 ### Opt out of only the additional usage data reporting<a name="usage-data-configure-optout-additional"></a>

-If your CDK app was created with a CDK version older than 2\.178\.0, you are automatically opted out of additional usage data reporting, even if you are opted in to general usage data reporting\.
-You don’t have to do anything to opt out of additional usage data reporting\.
+If your CDK app was created with a CDK version older than 2.178.0, you are automatically opted out of additional usage data reporting, even if you are opted in to general usage data reporting.
+You don’t have to do anything to opt out of additional usage data reporting.

-If your CDK app was created with CDK version 2\.178\.0 or newer, you must opt out of all usage data reporting\.
-You can’t opt out of only the additional usage data reporting\.
+If your CDK app was created with CDK version 2.178.0 or newer, you must opt out of all usage data reporting.
+You can’t opt out of only the additional usage data reporting.

 ### Opt in to usage data reporting<a name="usage-data-configure-optin"></a>

-If your CDK app was created with CDK version 2\.178\.0 or newer, you can opt in to all usage data reporting by setting `versionReporting` to `true`\.
-This is the default behavior of CDK apps\.
+If your CDK app was created with CDK version 2.178.0 or newer, you can opt in to all usage data reporting by setting `versionReporting` to `true`.
+This is the default behavior of CDK apps.

-If your CDK app was created with a CDK version older than 2\.178\.0, you can opt in to general usage data reporting by setting `versionReporting` to `true`\.
-To opt in to additional usage data reporting, you must enable a feature flag\.
+If your CDK app was created with a CDK version older than 2.178.0, you can opt in to general usage data reporting by setting `versionReporting` to `true`.
+To opt in to additional usage data reporting, you must enable a feature flag.

 **To opt in to additional usage data reporting**
 **Note**
-These steps are for CDK apps originally created with a version older than 2\.178\.0
+These steps are for CDK apps originally created with a version older than 2.178.0

-1. Verify that you are now using CDK version 2\.178\.0 or newer\.
+1. Verify that you are now using CDK version 2.178.0 or newer.

-1. In your CDK configuration file, specify `@aws-cdk/core:enableAdditionalMetadataCollection` as `true`\.
+1. In your CDK configuration file, specify `@aws-cdk/core:enableAdditionalMetadataCollection` as `true`.
 The following is an example:

    ```
    {